Ida Swinburne

-Ida Swinburne was a British documentary film producer and Liberal Party politician.
+Ida Swinburne (2 December 1899 – 1984), later Steuart, was a British documentary film producer and Liberal Party politician.

 Background

-Ida Swinburne was born in Paddington, London, the eldest daughter of Sir James Swinburne, 9th Baronet, F.R.S., of Inverness-shire and Lilian Gilchrist Carey.
+Ida Swinburne was born in 1899 in Paddington, London, the eldest daughter of Sir James Swinburne, 9th Baronet, F.R.S., of Inverness-shire and Lilian Gilchrist Carey.
 She had two older half-brothers, Anthony Swinburne and Spearman Charles Swinburne and a younger sister, Marjorie Swinburne.
 She lived with her parents in East Surrey for 20 years.
 She was educated at Irwin House and the Manor House, Limpsfield.
-In July 1929 she married Douglas Ronald Spen Steuart.
+In July 1929 she married Douglas Ronald Stuart Spens Steuart.
 They moved to Bramham Gardens, in South West London.
 They divorced in 1945.
 She then married in July 1945, Cmdr.
 Daniel Harvey Rainier, DSC, RN.
 They lived at Strone, North Knapdale by Lochgilphead, Argyllshire.
-He died in March 1965 and she died the following year.
+He died in March 1965 and she died in 1984.

 Political career

 In 1928 Ida Swinburne was a Liberal London County Council candidate for Camberwell North West.
 She was unsuccessful.
 She was selected as prospective Liberal parliamentary candidate for the safe Conservative seat of East Surrey in March 1929, a constituency that the Liberals had not contested at the previous election.
 The General Election was almost immediately called and she had only two months to put her case across.
 Although she had previously lived in the constituency for 20 years, she had little opportunity to build a local profile.
 She highlighted her interest in industrial questions, free trade and education.
 She achieved a respectable second place vote, pushing the Labour candidate into third place.
 She was re-adopted as prospective Liberal candidate for East Surrey in 1930.
 She remained Liberal candidate until withdrawing in October 1931 due to the formation of the National Government.
 She did not stand for parliament again.
 She continued to be active in the Liberal Party and was a member of the national executive of the Women's Liberal Federation.
 She was also a member of the Eighty Club.